Amcazade Köprülü Hüseyin Pasha: Years as Grand Vizier

 Amcazade Huseyin started with economic and financial reforms.
 The excise duties on tobacco and coffee, which had quadrupled during the war to provide finance for military effort, were substantially reduced and so too the duties on essential consumer goods, for example soap and cooking oil.
 During the war special imposition taxes were created and those who could not pay these extraordinary tax impositions were heavily fined.
 Amcazade Huseyin abolished these extraordinary tax impositions and issued a tax amnesty on those who were not able to pay and who were required to pay heavy fines.
 The rates of traditional taxes were adjusted down so that they matched the ability to pay.
 Debased coins struck during the war were replaced by coins of full value.
 New cultivators, from nomadic Turcomans, were induced to settle in places like Urfa, Malatya, Antalya and Cyprus where the numbers of agricultural peasants had decreased to very low levels.
 Efforts were made to develop a new manufacturing base, in place of devastated Ottoman craft industries and replacing imports from Europe.

 Amcazade Huseyin, then, had the salary rolls of the professional army (kapıkulu corps) reviewed.
-The Janissaries, who had reached 70.000 men before Treaty of Karlowitz, of which only 10.000 were actually combatants, were reduced to 34,000 combatants; while the Artillery Corps was reduced from 6,000 to 1,250.
+The Janissaries, who had reached 70.000 men before Treaty of Karlowitz, of which only 10.000 were actually combatants, were reduced to 34,000 combatants; while the Artillery Corps were reduced from 6,000 to 1,250.
 There was new recruitment to the Kapıkulu Sipahi Corps.
 Similarly, the provincial timariot sipahis were reformed by eliminating bribery and making sure that they were properly maintained and trained.

 The Navy was also reorganised under the command of Mezzo Morto Hüseyin Pasha, who was a close ally of Amcazade Huseyin.
 At last, a new fleet of wind-driven galleons replaced the oar-driven galleys.
 The naval officers and personnel were also fully reorganised creating a complete hierarchy of officers.
 The lower rank galleon men were properly and regularly housed in barracks; paid well and even their retirement was thought of for the first time in Ottoman navy.
 Finally, the bureaucracy of scribes of the central government and of the palace was reorganised, retiring old inefficient scribes and introducing new ones trained at new scribal schools.